Locko2901/BetterChatBot/README.md

 If you decide to create a dev-server, remember to copy and store your server id for later.
 You will need it in the `config.json`.

-To get it simply enable Developer Mode by going to `User Settings > Appearance > Advanced` and toggle on Developer Mode.
+To get it simply enable Developer Mode by going to `User Settings > App Settings > Advanced` and toggle on Developer Mode.
 Then right-click on the server name in the left sidebar and click on "Copy ID" to copy the server ID to your clipboard.

 ### Invite Bot to Your Server